uwx/PlayniteSteamChat/README.md

 Automatically refreshes [Playnite](https://playnite.link/) games' Last Played property with the value of the DateAdded property, if it's more recent.
 The resulting behavior is similar to Steam's Recent section.

-:warn: **Disclaimer:** This is extension is still in beta stage.
+⚠️ **Disclaimer:** This is extension is still in beta stage.
 Consider making a backup of your Playnite library!
 No warranty is provided.

 ## Installation